Serving BAC's Remote Learners Better With Maxis Cloud Migration

-BAC is using AWS Config and AWS Systems Manager to connect to their centralised AWS Console and execute automation scripts.
-The IT team used to have to access each server to maintain scripts and schedule maintenance jobs, whereas now they have a single pane of glass for administration, recording, and automation.
+BAC is currently using AWS Config and AWS Systems Manager to connect to their centralised AWS Console and execute automation scripts.
+The IT team used to painstakingly access each server to maintain scripts and schedule maintenance jobs, whereas now they have a single pane of glass for administration, recording, and automation.

 Backups are no longer a pain point and have increased in frequency on AWS.
 We recommended BAC perform backups of images every four days rather than once a month, which was the practice the team was following with their previous cloud provider.
 BAC also now benefits from two rather than one layer of backup, including a layer to automatically extract key files for more frequent backup.
 Retention policies are set and automatically executed using AWS Backup.

 In evaluating BAC’s AWS cloud architecture, we found that many servers were only being used at 20–30% of capacity, which was driving up cost unnecessarily.
 Together with BAC, we adjusted the server specifications to improve utilisation rates.
 The key to this was balancing compute-heavy versus memory-heavy instance types according to the workload demand.